-Capital gains and deductible capital losses are reported on Form 1040, Schedule D (PDF), Capital Gains and Losses, and on Form 8949 (PDF), Sales and other Dispositions of Capital Assets.
+Capital gains and deductible capital losses are reported on Form 1040, Schedule D (PDF), Capital Gains and Losses, and on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets.
 If you have a net capital gain, that gain may be taxed at a lower tax rate than your ordinary income tax rates.
 The term "net capital gain" means the amount by which your net long-term capital gain for the year is more than your net short-term capital loss for the year.
-The term “net long-term capital gain” means long-term capital gains reduced by long-term capital losses including any unused long-term capital loss carried over from previous years.
-Generally, net capital gain is taxed at rates no higher than 15%.
-However, for the years 2008 through 2012, some or all net capital gain may be taxed at 0% if you are in the 10% or 15% ordinary income tax brackets.
+The term "net long-term capital gain" means long-term capital gains reduced by long-term capital losses including any unused long-term capital loss carried over from previous years.
+Generally, for most taxpayers, net capital gain is taxed at rates no higher than 15%.
+Some or all net capital gain may be taxed at 0% if you are in the 10% or 15% ordinary income tax brackets.
+However, beginning in 2013, a new 20% rate on net capital gain applies to the extent that a taxpayer’s taxable income exceeds the thresholds set for the new 39.6% ordinary tax rate ($400,000 for single; $450,000 for married filing jointly or qualifying widow(er); $425,000 for head of household, and $225,000 for married filing separately).
+For more information, refer to Publication 505, Tax Withholding and Estimated Tax.

-There are three exceptions where capital gains may be taxed at rates greater than 15%:
+There are a few other exceptions where capital gains may be taxed at rates greater than 15%:

-- Net capital gains from selling collectibles (such as coins or art) are taxed at a maximum 28% rate.
+- Net capital gains from selling collectibles (like coins or art) are taxed at a maximum 28% rate.

 Note: Net short-term capital gains are subject to taxation at your ordinary income tax rate.